MotusWTS/motusServer/inst/doc/status_api.md

    - side effect:  the file will have been moved to `newPath`, and its ownership will be changed to `sg:sg` with permissions `rw-rw-r--`

+   If the file has already been uploaded, then `error` is set to a message, and the field `details` contains the details of the existing copy of the file, with subfields `jobID`, `uploadID`, `motusUserID`, `motusProjectID`, `filename`, `sha1`, `ts` corresponding to the file's treatment when it was first uploaded.

+   Note: The check for whether a file has been uploaded is by **contents**, not name, so renaming a file and attempting to upload it again will result in the same error.

    **Recommended format for file paths:**
    We want file paths:
     - encoded in UTF-8